apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/saving_useful_stats.md

 ## Knowledge check 📝 {#quiz}

-1. Why might you want to store statistics about an actor's run (or a specific request)?
+1. Why might you want to store statistics about an Actor's run (or a specific request)?
 2. In our Amazon scraper, we are trying to store the number of retries of a request once its data is pushed to the dataset.
 Where would you get this information?
 Where would you store it?
 3. We are building a new imaginary scraper for a website that sometimes displays captchas at unexpected times, rather than displaying the content we want.
 How would you keep a count of the total number of captchas hit for the entire run?
 Where would you store this data?
 Why?
-4. Is storing these types of values necessary for every single actor?
+4. Is storing these types of values necessary for every single Actor?
 5. What is the difference between the `failedRequestHandler` and `errorHandler`?

 ## Our task

-In our Amazon actor, each dataset result must now have the following extra keys:
+In our Amazon Actor, each dataset result must now have the following extra keys:

 ```json
 {